 Spectacled Guillemot - one of the more range-restricted alcids Parakeet Auklet - another of 16 species of auks in the Russian Far East

-This exclusive two week WildWings trip ( www.wildwings.co.uk ) follows on from the highly successful tour I led to this region in November 2014.
+This exclusive two week trip follows on from the highly successful tours I led to this region in November 2014 and then again in November 2018.
 We plan to sail on a specially chartered small expedition vessel from Mangareva in Eastern French Polynesia and spend two weeks visiting Pitcairn, Henderson and Oeno Islands before returning to French Polynesia and hopefully getting ashore on both Tenararo and Morane Islands.

 There are some great endemics to look for including Tuamotu Sandpiper, Pitcairn Reed-warbler, Henderson Island (Flightless) Crake, Atoll Fruit-dove and the critically endangered Polynesian Ground-dove.
 Another 'landbird' we stand an excellent chance of seeing is Bristle-thighed Curlew – much easier here than in the wilds of Alaska !!!

 The plan is to also spend a good portion of our expedition looking for seabirds and there are some real specialties in this remote part of the Pacific including Murphy's Petrel and Henderson Petrel, as well as more widespread species such as Herald Petrel, Phoenix Petrel, Kermadec Petrel, Polynesian Storm-petrel, Christmas Shearwater and both Blue and Grey Noddies.
 All the species listed above were seen on my previous visit along with Stejneger’s Petrel, Juan Fernandez Petrel, Gould’s Petrel, Cook’s Petrel, Black-winged Petrel and Black Petrel – a truly impressive list of tropical seabirds.